15 common money scams to avoid

 You'll often have to provide payment details in order to access the free trial, and this can result in them taking cash from your account as soon as the trial is up.
 Make sure you always read the fine print before signing up.

 In fact, even the legit sites can be a bit sneaky with the way their free trials work.
-We've heard plenty of stories of students who hadn't realised that their free trial of Amazon Prime was up and that they were now paying for it.
+We hear plenty of stories of students who don't realise their free trial of Amazon Prime is up and end up paying for it.

 It's fair to say that these sites probably don't do as much as they could to remind you that you'll be paying once your free trial expires.
 When you sign up, it's best to add a reminder on your phone to guarantee you don't get caught out.